enclaive/enclaive-docker-mosquitto-sgx/README.md

 ### Configure SSL/TLS broker authentication
 As part of the build process `gen-cert.sh' establishes SSL/TLS authentication.
 You have two options
 1. Use your own certificates signed by a trusted Certificate Authority.
-Copy `ca.crt', 'server.key' and `server.crt' to folder `/ssl`
 2. Generate self-signed certificates.
-Edit `ca.conf` in folder `/ssl` and  generate a self-signed certificate.
+Follow the instrusctions in [here](./ssl).

 **Warning:** We do not recommend the usage of self-signed certificates in production.